aturner-epcc/uknss-benchmark-ior_mdtest/README.ior.N10.md

 --------------------------------------------------------------------------------
 The intent of these benchmarks is to measure the performance of I/O operations on both the Platform and QoS storage systems.
-We are interested in the performance of three workloads at multiple levels of
+We are interested in and expect the offeror to measure the performance of three workloads at multiple levels of concurrency:
-concurrency:

 ## 1. fully sequential, large-transaction reads and writes, N to N
 	a) single node CPU